 It can be a bit disheartening when you go to the mailbox and the only letters in there have little windows on the front.
 Bills are a fact of life; we might even say these days they are as inevitable as death and taxes, and electricity bills are probably the biggest slug most people get regularly.
 Most of us open the bill and look at two things: the payment date and the amount.
-But there is a lot more information contained in an electricity bill than that, and some of it can even help us reduce our power consumption, and therefore lower our future bills.
+But there is a lot more information contained in an electricity bill than that, and some of it can even help us reduce our power usage, and therefore lower our future bills.

 On the front is all the usual stuff – your name, your postal address, the billing address (which we dearly hope you already know).
 If this information is wrong, get in touch with the biller, whose contact details will also be laid out on the bill.
 Then they put the information everybody looks at first: what you owe, and when it’s due.
 It also indicates that the bill is a Tax Invoice, so if it’s for a business then you should hang on to it.
 A Tax Invoice in Australia is indicative of included GST.
 It will also tell you how much you were charged on your last bill, whether it was paid or it is still outstanding, and also detail any concessions or other discounts applicable on your account.